-The Renewable Energy Portfolio Standard Act ("REPS Act") requires the Public Service Commission of the District of Columbia ("Commission") to report to the Council of the District of Columbia on or before April 1 of each year on the status of implementation of the RPS, including the availability of Tier I renewable sources, certification of the number of credits generated by the utilities meeting the requirements of D.C.
-Official Code § 34-1432-which outlines the minimum percentages to be derived from certain renewable resources-and any other such information as the Council shall consider necessary.
-This annual report fulfills the reporting requirement outlined in the REPS Act.
+The Renewable Energy Portfolio Standard Act ("REPS Act") requires the Public Service Commission of the District of Columbia ("Commission") to annually report to the Council of the District of Columbia on the status of implementation of the Renewable Portfolio Standards ("RPS"), including the number of renewable generators approved by the Commission and eligible to participate in the District's RPS program; the availability of renewable resources; and the certification of the number of credits generated by the utilities meeting the requirements of D.C.
+Official Code § 34-1432, which outlines the minimum percentages to be derived from certain renewable resources-and any other such information as the Council shall consider necessary.
+This annual report fulfills the reporting requirement outlined in the REPS Act for the most recent compliance year of 2013.

-As of March 14, 2014, there are 3,430 renewable generators approved by the Commission and eligible to participate in the District's RPS program.
-Of the facilities approved, 3,406 (99.3 percent) use Tier I resources (including biomass, methane from landfill gas, solar, and wind) and 24 (0.7 percent) use Tier II resources (i.e., hydroelectric).
-Since these renewable generators may be certified in other states that have an RPS requirement as well, the renewable energy credits associated with the generating capacity are not necessarily fully available to meet the District's RPS.
+As of December 31, 2014, there are 3,703 renewable generators approved by the Commission and eligible to participate in the District's RPS program.
+Of the facilities approved, 3,679 (99.4 percent) use Tier I resources (including biomass, methane from landfill gas, solar, and wind) and 24 (0.6 percent) use Tier II resources (i.e., hydroelectric).
+Since these renewable generators may be certified in other states that have a RPS requirement as well, the renewable energy credits associated with the generating capacity are not necessarily fully available to meet the District's RPS.

-There are currently 3,296 solar energy systems (including both solar photovoltaic and solar thermal) eligible for the District's RPS, of which 1,057 are located within the District.
-The 1,057 District solar energy systems are located in all 8 wards in the following numbers: Ward 1 - 175; Ward 2 - 68; Ward 3 - 181; Ward 4 - 144; Ward 5 - 96, Ward 6 - 246; Ward 7 - 83; and Ward 8 - 64.
-Outside of the District, there are six states with more than 100 eligible solar energy systems including Pennsylvania (929), Virginia (494), Maryland (189), North Carolina (155), Delaware (150), and Ohio (132).
+There are currently 3,568 solar energy systems (including both solar photovoltaic and solar thermal) eligible for the District's RPS, of which 1,329 are located within the District.
+The 1,329 District RPS-eligible solar energy systems are located in all 8 wards in the following numbers: Ward 1 - 213; Ward 2 - 75; Ward 3 - 246; Ward 4 - 207; Ward 5 - 123, Ward 6 - 272; Ward 7 - 118; and Ward 8 - 75.
+Outside of the District, there are six states with more than 100 RPS-eligible solar energy systems including Pennsylvania (929), Virginia (493), Maryland (189), North Carolina (156), Delaware (150), and Ohio (132).
 These six (6) states account for roughly 92 percent of the non-DC solar energy systems approved for the District's RPS program.
+There are also RPS-eligible solar energy systems in eight additional states.

-As a result of the adoption of the Distributed Generation Emergency Amendment Act of 2011 ("DGAA"), which required all solar facilities certified after January 31, 2011 to be located in the District or on a distribution feeder serving the District, the District has seen a significant decrease in the number of solar generator applications for the RPS program.
+As a result of the adoption of the Distributed Generation Emergency Amendment Act of 2011 ("DGAA"), which required all solar photovoltaic and solar thermal facilities certified by the Commission after January 31, 2011 to be located in the District or on a distribution feeder serving the District, the District had seen a significant decrease in the number of solar generator applications for the RPS program.
 In particular, the number of applications, primarily solar, increased from 461 in 2009 to 2,034 in 2010, before falling to 1,846 in 2011, and 257 in 2012.
-The RPS applications, however, increased to 391 in 2013.
-By March 14, 2014, the Commission has received 101 applications-primarily solar.
+However, since 2013, the declining trend has been reversed.
+The RPS applications increased to 391 in 2013.
+In 2014, the Commission received 473 applications-primarily solar.